dmlipinski/config-files/README.md

 config-files
 ============

-My configuration files for bash, vim, git, and more...
+My configuration files for bash, vim, git, and screen.